nf-core/sarek/docs/usage.md

 ### --read_structure2

-When reads contain UMIs a structure for read 2 should be provided, to allow removal of UMI sequence from the read and correct annotation of the bam file.
+When processing UMIs, a read structure should always be provided for each of the fastq files, to allow the correct annotation of the bam file.
+If the read does not contain any UMI, the structure will be +T (i.e. only template of any length).
 The read structure follows a format adopted by different tools, and described [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

 ## Reference genomes